-‘Handover’ is the penultimate stage of the letting process for landords.
+‘Handover’ is the penultimate stage of the letting process for landords and comes after successfully finding a good tenant.
 It is when a tenancy is created and the landlord finally has to handover their rental property to their tenants.

 Landlords need to make sure that they have two copies of the tenancy agreement, one for them and one for their tenant.